Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Relative Completeness

-\paragraph{Gödelization.} Another characteristic of relative completeness proofs in dynamic logic is that they typically rely on the ability of first-order theories to encode both program behavior (see above) \emph{and} finite sequences of domain values into a single value.
+\paragraph{Gödel Expressivity.} L14{ \looseness=-1 Like many relative completeness proofs in dynamic logic~\cite{Platzer2012,beckert_dynamic_2006,harel_first-order_1979}, we require a first-order theory which is capable of encoding \emph{finite sequences} of domain values into a \emph{single value}.
 The first example of this mechanism is due to Gödel~\cite{godel1931formal} who showed that any finite sequence of integer values can be injectively mapped to a single integer value.
-The purpose of these encodings lies in the reasoning about loops: To prove relative completeness, we require that the first-order fragment of our dynamic theory is capable of expressing the strongest loop invariant.

-A more general description of this sequence encoding mechanism was established by Parikh (and first published by Harel~\cite[p.
-29]{harel_first-order_1979}): Intuitively, without precisely formalizing the logic below, we desire a total predicate $R\mleft(x,i,y\mright)$ such that for all $n\in\mathbb{N}$ it holds that (taken from \cite{harel_first-order_1979}):
+A more general description of this encoding mechanism (here predicate $R$) was established by Parikh (first published by Harel~\cite[p.
+29]{harel_first-order_1979}):